CorLont/CryptoSmartTraderv2/replit.md

 # Overview
-CryptoSmartTrader V2 is an institutional-grade, multi-agent cryptocurrency trading intelligence system designed for autonomous, high-performance, and secure trading.
-It integrates quantitative strategies, real-time market analysis, deep learning, sentiment analysis, and technical analysis to generate significant financial returns.
-The project aims to be a leading platform in algorithmic crypto trading, offering advanced capabilities for market analysis and secure execution.
+CryptoSmartTrader V2 is an institutional-grade, multi-agent cryptocurrency trading intelligence system.
+Its purpose is to achieve autonomous, high-performance, and secure trading by integrating quantitative strategies, real-time market analysis, deep learning, sentiment analysis, and technical analysis.
+The project aims to be a leading platform in algorithmic crypto trading, offering advanced capabilities for market analysis and secure execution to generate significant financial returns.

 # User Preferences
 Preferred communication style: Simple, everyday language.